 New South Wales

-The Helpline is open Tuesday, Wednesday and Thursday between 10:30am and 4:30 pm
+The helpline is happy to take call from anywhere within Australia and is open Tuesday, Wednesday and Thursday between 10:30am and 4:30pm AEST

 Macquarie ADHD Parent Support Group